wp-plugins/wpeventticketing/readme.txt

 * Send email to purchaser upon order completion.
 * Reporting page shows total sales and income broken down by package, coupons used and tickets sold.
 * Export attendee data to a CSV file.
+* Display a list of event attendees using a shortcode

 View a <a href="http://vimeo.com/18491170">walk-through video</a> that explains how to setup WP Event Ticketing.